 Falk Classic Handle vs Signature handle

 Performance wise, the signature series handle is better.
-It does not transmit heat like cast iron and it will stay cool to the touch.
+It does not transmit heat like cast iron and it will stay cool longer.
 It has a simple design where it extends almost straight towards you.
 The center divots in slightly much like how All Clad handle is.
 This improves the grip on the skillet but at the same time causes discomfort.
 The main benefit from this design is that it wont rotate in your hand.
-Rounded handles are more comfortable but they become slick if your hand is greasy.
-While its similar to All Clad, it still feels better than All Clad.
-It is also quite a bit more substantial than All Clad, the steel used is quite thick.

-The cast iron classical handle on the other hand will transmit heat.
+The cast iron handle on the other hand will transmit heat.
 If you cook on the stove top for a extended period of time, it will get hot.
-It resembles more of a traditional french skillet.
-I personally find that it flows better with copper cookware.
+The good thing is that it resembles a traditional french skillet.
+I personally find that it looks better on copper cookware.
 The stainless steel on the signature series looks out of place and I never liked it.

 Something interesting to note is the length of the handle.
-Measuring the distance of the curve to the loop, I found that it is around 4 inch.
+The base distance from the loop end is around 4 inch.
 Roughly the same size of my hand.
-Only what was necessary was used.
-A pretty neat design feature.

 Is the Falk Vintage Model Inferior?

-With the logo being mentioned, I should note that I use to have both version of the pan.
-For whatever reason, when I measured the wall thickness, it is around .2-.3 mm thinnr.
+I should note that I use to have both the vintage and modern version of this pan.
+When I measured the wall thickness of the vintage one, it is around .2-.3 mm thinner.
 Which leads me to believe that the older model might be inferior in terms of thickness.
-In general, a lighter pan means that there is less heat that can be stored into the pan.
-If you really want the most copper possible, stick with the newer models.

 Falk Copper Frying Pan Shape

 The shape is the major issue that I have with Falk copper frying pan.
-Although it is a frying pan, but due to the high sidewall, it functions more like a saute pan.
-If you look at the corner of the interior, it rises up almost right away.
-A better design would be a gradual slope, much like the skillet from Mauviel.
+Although it is a frying pan, due to the high sidewall, it functions more like a saute pan.
+If you look at the corner of the interior, it rises up almost vertically.
+A better design would be a gradual slope, much like the skillet from Mauviel (See Image Below).
 This prevents food from getting stuck in the corner.

 Other than that, I like that they have a rolled lip.
 A rolled lip allows for liquid to fall freely from the pan.
 It wont travel along the side and cause a mess.
-This is something that the newer Mauviel M250C pan seems to lack.
-I suspect that they are trying to save money on manufacturing.
+This is something that the Mauviel M250C pan seems to lack.

 Falk Copper Brushed Finish

 Falk brushed copper exterior is what made them so unique.
-While most French Copper manufacturer relied on a polished smooth or hammered finish.
-Falk seems to pride itself on its brushed interior and exterior.
+While most French Copper manufacturer relies on a polished smooth/hammered finish.
+Falk seems to pride itself on its matte interior and brushed exterior.
 Those who own copper cookware can tell you how high maintenance it is.
-By having a brushed exterior, any nicks or mark will look inherent to the design.
+By having a brushed exterior, any nicks or mark will be masked by it.
 Not only that, a mirror finish will dull with use.
-Polishing by hand will not bring back its luster.
-You would need to get a rotary buffer to do that.
+Polishing it by hand will never bring back its luster.
+You need to get a rotary buffer to do that.

-With that being said, professional kitchen dont care about this.
-They are more interested in how well it performs.
-Regardless of what you do, if you cook regularly, it will get caked in grease.
-I tried to clean it up as best as I can but I gave up.
-Some might find this disgusting, but cast iron cookware is literally caked in that same grease.
-While they call it seasoning, in reality it is just caked on fat.
-Tasty isn’t it?
-I suspect that this comment wont bode well with all the cast iron lovers out there.
+With that being said, a professional kitchen wont care about this.
+They are more interested in how well it performs then how it looks.
+If you cook regularly it will get caked in grease.
+I tried to remove all the grease but gave up half way.
+I have to admit, it looks pretty disgusting.
+But cast iron cookware is literally caked in that same grease.
+This caked on grease is better known as “seasoning”, but in reality, it is just caked on fat.

 Note:These measurement are done by me with the tools that I have on hand.
 The manufacturers have their own measurement guidelines and that should be assumed to be accurate.
 What I find on this review can vary widely due to several factors, such as ambient temperature, location, water, tool calibration, stove btu, etc..and should only be considered as my opinion.